pinskylab/ClimateAndMSP/README.md

 ## Analysis workflow (roughly... see below for more details)
 - 0.2_averageSBT.r: to set up a climatology
-- 1.0_processWDPA.r: grid the WDPA
+- 1.0_processWDPA.r: grid the World Database on Protected Areas (WDPA)
-- 1.1_summarizeWDPAbygrid.r: calculate the fraction in each grid cell
+- 1.1_summarizeWDPAbygrid.r: calculate the fraction of protected area in each grid cell
 - 1.2_evalWDPA.r: compare protected areas to projected shifts in species habitats
 - 1.3_WDPAstats.r: summarize the shifts
 - 1.4_compare_WDPA_projections_data.r: Compare the projections to ecological survey observations